Communicating in a crisis – not as easy as it looks

 - Fix the problem

 If a journalist has contacted you about your crisis, provide them with plain facts (free from self-justification) as soon as possible.
 If you decide against the safe option of handing them a written statement, keep the conversation short and above all to the point.
 And if no journalists have contacted you, keep your statement at the ready but resist the temptation to issue it without being asked.

 It’s important to bear in mind that the vast majority of social media frenzies die away quickly.
 In the meantime, issue regular updates and respond to individual comments, using your statement as a guide.
-Aim to respond to individual queries, but if the volume becomes too high and you would have to divert resources, then consider the option of simply issuing general posts.
-Again, your priority is fixing the problem.
+Respond to valid individual queries if you can, but if the volume becomes too high, then consider the option of simply issuing general posts.

 Xanthe is a co-founder and director of Fourth Day PR